fabrezi/SHIP-DADDY/README.md

 2. Clone this repo and run `npm install`. this will download the node_modules folder.
 3. Run the server `node server.js`

+## COMPONENTS

+Every site (mostly all of them) have the following key components:

+1. CRUD operation
+2. HTTP protocol
+3. OAuth
+4. Server functionality

 ## TASK

 - [x] Configure the server with Express